airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/drip-crm-integration-with-eleapi-1.md

 ## Drip CRM Integration

-This documentation provides instructions for integrating Drip CRM with your eleapi.
+This documentation provides instructions for integrating Drip CRM with your EleApi.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Drip CRM.

 ### Use Case

-This integration allows you to efficiently transfer lead details captured by your eleapi to Drip CRM, facilitating streamlined lead management.
+This integration allows you to efficiently transfer lead details captured by your EleApi to Drip CRM, facilitating streamlined lead management.

 ### Prerequisites